 Alternative Dispute Resolution

 With the advent and evolution of Alternative Dispute Resolution (ADR), the shapes and forms of dispute resolution are limited only by the creativity of those drafting the dispute resolution procedures contained in the applicable engineering and construction contracts.
-Our lawyers are experienced in the many facets of ADR, and a number of the firm’s construction lawyers have acted as adjudicators, arbitrators, or mediators in both domestic and international disputes.
+Our lawyers are experienced in the many facets of ADR, and a number of the firm’s Construction and Infrastructure lawyers have acted as adjudicators, arbitrators, or mediators in both domestic and international disputes.
 We have assisted clients in a variety of alternatives to traditional in-court litigation, including mediation, informal proceedings before dispute resolution boards, mini-trials, and claim audits.
 Our arbitrators provide clients with claim prevention and resolution seminars and periodic updates on new and relevant legal developments.

 Many of our clients are actively pursuing new work all over the world.
 International construction brings with it a whole host of new and sometimes unusual challenges.
 When projects go bad, our clients appreciate a steady, experienced counselor at their side.
 We have acted on some of the world’s largest, highest profile, and most complex international arbitrations in this sector.
 Our experience includes successful results in arbitral proceedings in the United States, Europe, Latin America, Australia, and Asia under all major international arbitration rules including those of the International Centre for Settlement of Investment Disputes, International Chamber of Commerce, International Centre for Dispute Resolution, Arbitration Institute of the Stockholm Chamber of Commerce, Santiago Arbitration and Mediation Center, London Court of International Arbitration, German Institute for Arbitration, Singapore International Arbitration Centre, Hong Kong International Arbitration Centre, and China International Economic and Trade Arbitration Commission.
 We are also accomplished in ad hoc arbitrations under the United Nations Commission on International Trade Law Rules and with investment treaty cases under Multilateral and Bilateral Investment Treaties acting on behalf of both investors and respondent sovereign states.
-Our arbitration practice has been recognized by prominent publications such as the Global Arbitration Review, and by directories and rankings such as Legal 500 and Chambers.
+Our International Arbitration practice has been recognized by prominent publications such as the Global Arbitration Review, and by directories and rankings such as Legal 500 and Chambers.